 Immunotherapy may also be an option if your symptoms are severe and the allergen is difficult to avoid.
 Immunotherapy works by changing the way your immune system reacts to allergens.
 Your doctor gives you a very small amount of an allergen you are allergic to over a period of 3–5 years.
 Immunotherapy can be given under your tongue, into your nose or by an injection.

-The aim of immunotherapy is to make you develop tolerance to a particular allergen.
-Not everyone is suitable for immunotherapy, so ask your doctor or an allergy specialist about whether it would be suitable for you.
+The aim of immunotherapy is to make your body develop tolerance to a particular allergen.
+Immunotherapy does not work for everyone and you must consult your doctor or allergen specialist about whether it is right for you.

 The best way to avoid an allergic reaction is to avoid the allergens that trigger it.

 - Consider staying inside when the pollen count forecast is high, on windy days or after thunderstorms.

 - Choose plants for your garden that are pollinated by birds or insects, rather than plants that release their seeds into the air.